Wheel of Fortune (American game show): Announcers

-Charlie O'Donnell (left) was the show's longest-tenured announcer, holding this position from 1975 to 1980 and again from 1988 to 2010.
-He was succeeded by Jim Thornton (right) in 2011.
+Charlie O'Donnell (left) was the show's longest-tenured announcer, holding this position from 1975 to 1980 and again from 1988 until his 2010 death.
+He was succeeded by Jim Thornton (right) in 2011, who served until being fired in 2026.

 Charlie O'Donnell was the program's first and longest tenured announcer.
 In 1980, NBC was discussing cancelling Wheel and O'Donnell agreed to take the position as announcer on The Toni Tennille Show.
 The network decided against the cancellation but O'Donnell decided to honor his commitment and left the series.
 His replacement was Jack Clark, who added the syndicated series to his responsibilities when it premiered in 1983 and announced for both series until his death in July 1988.
 Los Angeles radio personality M. G. Kelly was Clark's replacement, starting on the daytime series in August 1988 and on the syndicated series a month later.
 Kelly held these positions until O'Donnell was able to return to the announcer position, doing so after his duties with Barris Industries came to an end at the end in 1989.
 O'Donnell remained with the series until shortly before his death in November 2010.
 Don Pardo, Don Morrow, and Johnny Gilbert have occasionally served as substitute announcers.

 After O'Donnell's death, the producers sought a permanent replacement, and a series of substitutes announced, including Gilbert, John Cramer, Joe Cipriano, Rich Fields, Lora Cain, and Jim Thornton.
 In 2011, Thornton was chosen to be the show's fourth announcer.
 In season 39, Thornton appeared on-camera at the start of every episode.
+On September 4, 2026, Thornton was fired from the show amid pedophilia allegations stemming from a commercial flight that had occurred earlier in the year.
+The role is set to be recast, and he was edited out of episodes he had taped in Season 44.
+Brittany Sims of TV Insider reported that the season premiere week featured a substitute announcer who was uncredited, leading to fan speculation that the voice was either that of Jimmy McGuire (the show's stage manager, and a former member of the Jeopardy!
+Clue Crew), or that it was generated through artificial intelligence.